isaacnmm/pestpolicy-hugo2XX/content/posts/best-pressure-washer-for-paint-removal/index.md

 The machine's minimum size should be around 1200 - 2000 PSI for simple cleaning different surfaces before doing the paint job.
 The high-pressure DIY power washer will also be effective in cleaning the outer part of your house as it'll peel and [flake off the paint](http://www2.ca.uky.edu/hes/fcs/factshts/HF-LRA.051.PDF)from both concrete and wood.
 However, control the pressure effectively to avoid damaging the wood under the paint coat.

-##  s: Top 7 Best Pressure Washer for Paint Removal in 2025
+## Top 7 Best Pressure Washer for Paint Removal in 2025

 ###  [1.
 Sun Joe SPX4000 1.76 Gpm 2030 Max PSI Electric Pressure Washer](https://www.amazon.com/dp/B01NBVBT3I/?tag=p-policy-20)